LoomaDesign

 • easier to reuse across listing, PDP, and A+ workflows

-The tool becomes far more valuable when it supports the next step in the pipeline instead of ending with a single polished export.
+The tool becomes far more valuable when it supports the next step in the pipeline and does more than produce a single polished export.

 That means the workflow can go: